 You are therefore responsible for your smartphone and/or computer security the minute you hit CONNECT.

 Never mind if you have been plowing free WiFi hotspots carelessly.
-The following tips should keep you safe away from prying HACKERS.
+The following tips should keep you safe away from prying eyes.
 Follow them to the DOT and you will be a HAPPY surfer after all.

 1. Free Wifi Hotspots are Insecure.
 Period!

 First and foremost, the knowledge that free wifi is not necessarily safe should make you connect to them sparingly.
 Only connect when you have to.
 If you do connect, make it brief and log out immediately you are done.